OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_expensesmanagementtutorial.md

     - Add a new **Primitive** attribute to your **Document**.
 Set its _Name_ as **ExpenseDate**, _Type_ as **_Date_**, and as required by checking option _Is required?_.

 18. Perform a new Build (by accessing the option **_Versioning / Builds / Create new_**).
-Access the application and test the new creation of the document.
+Access the application and validate your changes by creating a new document.

 19. Go back to modeling area (through the top bar option)